Divided Attention: Unsupervised Multi-Object Discovery with Contextually Separated Slots: Experiments

-\textbf{Encoder.} The encoder $f$ consists of 4 convolutional layers with kernel size equal to $5\times5$, consistent with the original implementation of \cite{locatello2020object}.
-With padding, the spatial dimension of the feature map is the same as the network input.
-Since optical flow is simpler to encode than RGB images, we choose $K=48$ instead of 64 used by the original SAN, resulting in a narrower bottleneck.
-A learned 48-dimensional positional embedding is then added to the feature map.
-We tried Fourier positional embedding and the network shows similar behavior.
+\textbf{The encoder} $f$ consists of 4 convolutional layers with kernel size equal to $5\times5$, consistent with the original implementation of \cite{locatello2020object}.
+With padding, the feature map keeps a same spatial resolution as the network input.
+Since motion is less complex than images, we choose $K=48$ instead of 64 used by the original SAN, leading to a narrower bottleneck.
+A learned positional embedding is then added to the feature map.
 We keep the iterative update of slots the same as the original SAN, and fix the number of slot iterations to be 3.

-\textbf{Conditional decoder and adversarial decoder.} The architecture of the conditional decoder $g_w$, shown in Fig.~\ref{fig:decoder}, consists of two parts: an image encoder, and a flow decoder.
-We use 5 convolutional layers with filter size \{5,3,3,3,3\} in the image encoder.
+\textbf{The conditional decoder} $g_w$ (see Supp.
+Mat.) consists of two parts: an image encoder, and a flow decoder.
+We use 5 convolutional layers in the image encoder.
 Same as $f$, with padding, the size of the feature maps remains the same as $I$.
-We limit the capacity of this encoder by setting the output channel dimension of each layer to 24 to avoid overfitting the flow to the image, ignoring information from the slots.
+We limit the capacity of this encoder by setting the output channel dimension of each layer to 24 to avoid overfitting the flow to the image.
 The flow decoder takes one $1\times48$ slot vector $x_i$ as input.
-It first broadcasts $x_i$ spatially to $h\times w\times48$, and adds it to a learned positional embedding.
-Note that the positional embedding is different from the one in $f$.
+It first broadcasts $x_i$ spatially to $h\times w\times48$, and adds it to a learned positional embedding, different from the one in $f$.
 The broadcasted slot then passes through 6 convolutional layers.
 The feature map at each layer is concatenated with the image feature at the corresponding level.
-The last convolutional layer outputs a $h\times w\times4$ field, where the first 3 channels reconstruct the optical flow, and the 4th channel outputs a segmentation mask.
-The adversarial decoder shares the same architecture, except for the last layer, which outputs 3 channels aiming to reconstruct the flow on the entire image domain.
+The last convolutional layer outputs a $h\times w\times3$ field, where the first 2 channels reconstruct the optical flow, and the 3rd channel outputs a mask.
+The adversarial decoder shares the same architecture, except for the last layer, which outputs 2 channels aiming to reconstruct the flow on the entire image domain.